tcarland/mysql-ansible/README.md

 =============

-Ansible playbook for installing MySQL Community Edition on a pair of hosts in a master-slave replication configuration.
+Ansible playbook for installing MySQL Community Edition on a pair of hosts in a primary-replica configuration.

-The *prereqs* role installs the yum packages and configuration, followed by the *mysqld* role which configures accounts and master-slave replication.
+The *prereqs* role installs the yum packages and configuration, followed by the *mysqld* role which configures accounts and replication.

 ## Inventory Configuration